pdparchitect/pdparchitect/README.md

 I founded GNUCITIZEN to advance public understanding of offensive and defensive information security technologies, to educate and share information with its members and the public on best practices, tools, and techniques for such coverage, and to represent the interests of its members.

 This has been my personal space for a long time.

+## Other Projects

+I still try to push these projects along but they may soon become defunct.

 ### [PownJS](https://pownjs.com)